bterwijn/memory_graph/README.md

 memory_graph.show( locals(), block=True )
 ```

-So much so that function `d()` is available as alias for easier
-debugging.
-Additionally it logs all locals by printing them which
-allows for comparing them over time.
+So much so that function `d()` is available as alias for this for easier debugging.
+Additionally it logs all locals by printing them which allows for comparing them over time.
 For example:
 ```python
 from memory_graph import d